pascalito007/ynov-resources/2023/m2/docker/udagram/Project_Instructions/Part_II_Containerization.md

 docker-compose up -d
 ```

+4. Do the port forwarding for the frontend app
-4. Visit http://localhost:8100 in your web browser to verify that the application is running.
+5. Visit http://localhost:8100 in your web browser to verify that the application is running.